Tarsiciosh/EssentialFeed/NOTES.md

 [move DEBUG code paths from the main SceneDelegate to a new DebuggingSceneDelegate subclass to separate debug- and test-specific code from production code]
 - to not need to relay in the server to run the tests
 - add a new option "online" to the -connentivity flag
-- rename the AlwaysFailingHTTPClient to DebuggingHTTPClient (add a paramenter connectivity)
+- rename the AlwaysFailingHTTPClient to DebuggingHTTPClient (add an init paramenter 'connectivity')
 - depending on the connectivity paramenter return the successfull response or failure
 - create the makeSuccessfulResponse returning the Data and the HTTPURLResponse
-- create also makeData, makeImageData and makeFeedData []
+- create also makeData(for:url), makeImageData and makeFeedData [intercept HTTP requests with canned responses during UI tests to eliminate network flakiness - We can now run UI tests without internet connection.]
--
 ```